zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 It takes a lot of energy and endurance to write scr ipts every week the way our wonderful scriptwriter does.
 So thank you, Dr. Lucy  Tse.

  From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 I’m out of here, but come back and listen to us next time o n ESL Podcast.

 # Improving Online Reviews